EsotericSoftware/wildcard/README.md

 ![](https://raw.github.com/wiki/EsotericSoftware/wildcard/images/logo.png)

+Please use the [WildCard discussion group](http://groups.google.com/group/wildcard-users) for support.

 Wildcard is a small Java library that performs efficient pattern matching of files and directories.
 Paths can be matched with wildcards or regular expressions.
 Matched files can be easily copied, deleted, zipped, etc.

 ## Glob matching